virensoni3/CTEC3905-assignment/README.md

 ### User Interface

 - Moreover, the feedback was that good colour combinations were used and everything was well layed out.
-The background image in the homepage was really nice.
+The background image in the homepage was really nice and went well with the rest of the website.

 - The text seemed easy to read in both mobile and desktop size.
 Also, the font chosen was nice and went well with the theme of the website.